shanzahassan97/Motorcycle_Parts_Sales-Data-Analysis-and-Visualization--SQL-PROJECT/README.md

 # Motorcycle Parts Sales Data Analysis and Visualization - SQL Project

 ## 📊 About the Project
 This project delves into the sales data of a company specializing in motorcycle parts.
-By focusing on wholesale sales across three key warehouse locations, we aim to uncover insights into the company's revenue streams.
-Our goal is to determine the net revenue generated each month for various product lines at each warehouse, providing a clear view of sales performance and profitability.
+By focusing on wholesale sales across three key warehouse locations, aim to uncover insights into the company's revenue streams.
+THe goal is to determine the net revenue generated each month for various product lines at each warehouse, providing a clear view of sales performance and profitability.

 ## 🎯 Project Purpose
 The primary objective of this project is to empower the company with a deeper understanding of its revenue streams.
 By meticulously analyzing sales performance across different product lines and warehouse locations, we can: